-- Cost-formula costs average about \$300 per month, or \$3600 per year.

-- Time-it takes longer to clean, mix, fill and warm bottles.

-- Healthy babies-research shows that

-formula fed infants have more diabetes,

-greater incidence of some childhood

-cancers, more childhood obesity, and more

-illness and hospitalizations in the first year.

-This includes asthma, ear infections,

-respiratory and gastrointestinal infections.

-There are unique components in breastmilk

-that prevent diarrhea, lymphoma, leukemia,

-and Hodgkin's diseases, and promote a

-healthy immune system for your baby.
+- Cost--formula costs average about \$300 per month, or \$3600 per year. - Time-it takes longer to clean, mix, fill and warm bottles. - formula fed infants have more diabetes, greater incidence of some childhood cancers, more childhood obesity, and more illness and hospitalizations in the first year.
+This includes asthma, ear infections, respiratory and gastrointestinal infections.
+There are unique components in breastmilk that prevent diarrhea, lymphoma, leukemia, and Hodgkin's diseases, and promote a healthy immune system for your baby.